agg1/tinycms/content/tos-manual.md

 - [live-bootstrap](https://github.com/fosslinux/live-bootstrap) scripting
 - and [crossbuild](src.html#gitweb.md) scripting for kernel and userspace cross-compilation towards all relevant test-vectors

-Development and testing of individual software updates is possible with the available [system integration tooling](#Development-Utilities) to integrate updates into subsequent release builds of bootable tinyfront ISOs release builds.
+Development and testing of individual software updates is possible with the available [system integration tooling](#Development-Utilities) to integrate updates into subsequent release builds of bootable tinyfront ISOs.

 # Considerations for Choice of Hardware
 Since ARCH=x86 remains the major test vector with TinyCC this implies choice of hardware made with it.
 Sufficient and affordable long term refurbished hardware supply with processing power is available:

 - However portability towards linux-2.4 impacts support for USB, SATA, Ethernet, SMP must remain with it.
-In particular a backport for a commonly available usb-ethernet is required because no standard implementation for ethernet chips exists for dozens of different manufacturers.
+In particular a commonly available usb-ethernet is backported because no standard implementation for ethernet chips exists for dozens of different manufacturers.
 - Some Libre Firmware options such as [Coreboot](https://www.coreboot.org) or [U-Boot Loader](https://www.u-boot.org) should exist even when those would clash with acceptance criteria by introducing circular dependencies into the build-time dependencies of firmware bootstrapping.
 - Free/Open SoC designs for FPGA deployment should exist even when those would clash with acceptance criteria by introducing circular dependencies with hardware design and development utilities.
 - For ARCH=x86 some interesting i486 SoC deployment onto FPGA was demonstrated already with [ao486 project](https://github.com/MiSTer-devel/ao486_MiSTer), which too got libre firmware support implemented.
 Depending on vendor chosen for hardware-development some of this is [free/opensource with Lattice-Semi](https://wiki.debian.org/FPGA/Lattice).